 Niacin deficiency can occur if you don’t get enough of this vitamin in your diet or through supplements.
 Common symptoms of niacin deficiency lead to a condition called pellagra.
 Symptoms of pellagra are inflamed skin, brown discoloration of skin that is exposed to sunlight, diarrhea, a bright red tongue, sores in mouth, headache, fatigue, and confusion.

 Pantothenic acid, also known as vitamin B5, is widely available in plant and animal food sources and helps support cellular energy production in the body.†

-Rich sources include organ meats (liver, kidney), egg yolk, whole grains, avocados, cashew nuts, peanuts, lentils, soybeans, brown rice, broccoli and milk.
+Rich sources of Pantothenic acid include organ meats (liver, kidney), egg yolk, whole grains, avocados, cashew nuts, peanuts, lentils, soybeans, brown rice, broccoli, and milk.

-Vitamin B6, also known as pyridoxine, is involved in several cellular reactions throughout the body and is instrumental in keeping various bodily functions operating at their best.† Vitamin B6 is needed to metabolize amino acids and glycogen (the body’s storage form of glucose), and is also necessary for normal nervous system function and red blood cell formation.†
+Vitamin B6, also known as pyridoxine, is involved in several cellular reactions throughout the body and is instrumental in keeping various bodily functions operating normally.† Vitamin B6 is needed to metabolize amino acids and glycogen (the body’s storage form of glucose), and is also necessary for normal nervous system function and red blood cell formation.†

 Biotin is commonly found in foods such as brewer’s yeast, strawberries, organ meat, cheese and soybeans.

 Signs of a deficiency in biotin are thinning hair, brittle nails, scaly rash around the eyes, nose and mouth, depression and fatigue.